This page includes information you need to prepare and apply for graduation, commencement details, deadlines, guest information and degree status.

 A: No, each Webster Scholar will receive an honors diploma cover and a medallion during the Graduation Procession.

 A: Veteran’s cords are mailed to the address CSS has on file for the graduate.
 Additional cords are available for pick up during the Graduation Procession.

 A: Degree of Gratitude certificates are a way to say, “Thank You” to someone who gave the student support while pursuing their degree.

 Q: How many certificates can each graduate request?

-A: Three certificates per graduate may be ordered by filling out this form.
+A: Three certificates per graduate may be ordered by filling out the google form found on the commencement web page.
 All three are mailed to the graduating students mailing address on file.